fredwu/fredwu.me-v3/src/pages/blog/2012-01-28-on-hiring-how-to-be-a-non-technical-co-founder.md

 What are _you_ obsessed with?

-Only when you are obsessed with something, can you answer questions like “what annoys you so much?”
+Only when you are obsessed with something, can you answer questions like "what annoys you so much?"

 As I wrote in [an ealier article](/blog/2011-07-30-its-year-2011-why-arent-people-more/):